User Manual – Durst

 Upload New File

-The Upload New Artwork feature will be available starting from version 1.20.0.
-Until then, you need to add a new Print Item via the Workflow to the Approval Project and allow some time for the synchronization of the Print Item with the Approval Portal.
+The Upload New Artwork feature will be introduced in version 1.20.0.
+Until then, to add new artwork to an Approval Project, you must add a new Print Item via the Workflow to the Approval Project and allow sufficient time for the synchronization with the Approval Portal.

-The development and release of the Approval Portal occurs independently of the Workflow versioning, which may lead to staggered releases.
+Please note, that the development and release schedules of the Approval Portal and the Workflow are managed independently, which may result in staggered release timelines.

 1.2.2.
 Approval Portal – Display of the «Expiration» of the Approval Project

-Starting from this version, the Approval Portal will display a notification about the remaining runtime of the Approval Project.
-This allows users and customers to immediately see how much time is left before the project expires.
-The notification will automatically appear and has the following format: This Approval Project expires in [days] [36].
+Starting with this version, the Approval Portal will display a notification indicating the remaining runtime of the Approval Project.
+This enables users and customers to immediately see how much time is left before the project expires.
+The notification appears automatically in the following format: This Approval Project expires in [days] [36].

-Figure 17: The Approval Portal with the expiration display
+Figure 17: The Approval Portal with the Project Expiration Notification

-Starting from this version, it is possible to set the expiration date of an expired Approval Project to a future date, thereby extending the project until that date.
-To facilitate quick editing of an expired project, the option Edit [39] is now available in the footer of each Approval Project.
+Starting with this version, it is possible to extend the expiration date of an expired Approval Project by setting a new future date.
+To simplify the editing of expired projects, the option Edit [39] has been added to the footer of each Approval Project.

-To set the expiration date of an expired Approval Project to a future date, proceed as follows:
+To extend the expiration date of an expired Approval Project to a future date, follow these steps:

 1. Navigate to the Dashboard [37].

-2. In the quick filter bar, search for expired [38] Approval Projects.
+2. Use the Quick Filter Bar to search for expired [38] Approval Projects.

-3. Select the desired Approval Project from the list.
+3. Select the desired Approval Project from the filtered list.

-4. Click the Edit [39] icon, which will open the dialog Edit Approval Project.
+4. Click the Edit [39] icon to open the dialog Edit Approval Project.

-Figure 18: The Dashboard of the Approval Projects with the expired Approval Projects
+Figure 18: The Dashboard of the Approval Projects displaying the Expired Approval Projects

 1. In the dialog Edit Approval Project, the tab General Settings [41] is displayed by default.

-2. Here, you will see the previously passed expiration date [42].
+2. Here, you will see the Expiry Date [42] of the Approval Project.

-3. Click on the calendar icon [43] to set the new date – you can also specify the exact time by clicking the clock icon [44].
+3. Click the calendar icon [43] to set a new Expiry Date – you can also specify the exact time by clicking the clock icon [44].

-4. Next, open the tab Share Options [45].
+4. Next, switch to the tab Share Options [45].

-5. Make additional settings here, such as specifying a new EMail Recipient [46] or selecting the EMail Account (Sender).
+5. Adjust additional settings as needed, such as adding a new EMail Recipient [46] or selecting the EMail Account (Sender).

 6. Click Save to apply the changes.

-• The data for the entire Approval Project will be re-uploaded to the Approval Portal again.
+• The data for the entire Approval Project is re-uploaded to the Approval Portal again.

-• An Email will be sent again to the Email Recipient.
+• An Email is resent to the specified Email Recipient.

-• The entry Approval Project expired [40] (Figure 18) in the Approval Dashboard will be removed.
+• The entry Approval Project expired [40] (Figure 18) will be removed from the Approval Dashboard.

 Figure 19: The dialog Edit Approval Project with the tabs General Settings and Share Options

-1. Remove the previously set Expired [47] Quick Filter.
+1. Remove the previously applied Expired [47] Quick Filter.

-3. The updated Approval Project with the new Expiration Date [49] will now be displayed in the list of Approval Projects.
+3. The updated Approval Project, now showing the new Expiration Date [49], will appear in the list of Approval Projects.

 1.2.4.
 Timeline for Approval Projects

-In this version, several improvements were made to the user interface of the timeline for Approval Reports to make it easier for users to track progress.
+In this version, the user interface of the Timeline for Approval Reports has been significantly improved to make it easier for users to track progress and review Approval activities.

-• The width of the entire dialog has been increased.
+• The width of the entire dialog Timeline of Comments has been increased for better readability.

-• Column headers have been added to the dialog, indicating which actions for the Approval Report were performed locally in the Workflow and which ones were carried out in the Online Approval Portal [50].
+• Column headers [50] have been added to the dialog to clearly distinguish between actions performed locally in the Workflow and those executed in the Online Approval Portal.

-• Approval steps are highlighted in green [51], while rejection steps are highlighted in red [52].
+• Approval steps are now highlighted in green [51], while rejection steps are marked in red [52], allowing for faster visual interpretation of the Approval Process.

-Figure 21: The Timeline of Comments with the new, improved user interface
+Figure 21: The Timeline of Comments with the newly enhanced user interface

 1.3.
 Automation

 Since version 1.19.0, users with the appropriate license in the Workflow have the ability to create Automation Jobs.
-This allows users to define custom Production Configurations for the production of print products and process them automatically.
+This feature enables users to define custom Production Configurations for the production of print products and to process them automatically, increasing efficiency and reducing manual intervention.

 1.3.1.
 Operations

-Improvements have been made to the following Operations.
+Improvements have been implemented for the following Operations.

 Operation «Check-in Artwork and Normalize»

-The following changes have been implemented for the Operation Check-in Artwork and Normalize:
+The following enhancements have been implemented for the Operations Check-in Artwork and Normalize:

-• Default Placeholder – the default placeholder for File name (without extension) ${factory_job.file_ref.plain_name} is now used.
+• Default Placeholder – the default placeholder for File name (without extension) ${factory_job.file_ref.plain_name} is now automatically applied.

 • Placeholders – the placeholders for Global > User Name ${global.current_username}; Automation Job > Created By ${factory_job.created_by}; Print Item > Number of Copies ${motif.number_copies} and Print Item > Ext.
 ID ${motif.external_id} are now correctly evaluated.